haya3218/shaggy-but-OH-GOD-NO/README.md

 # The shaggy mod source code

-This is the repository for Friday Night Funkin' VS Shaggy mod.
+This is the forked repository from the Friday Night Funkin' VS Shaggy mod.

+*** THIS IS NOT TO BE TAKEN SERIOUSLY, JUST A THOUGHT EXPERIMENT